alert City of Parramatta will soon no longer support this version of IE. Consider upgrading your browser now. Link

 Alfred Street Bridge

 A new pedestrian and cyclist bridge over the Parramatta River at Alfred Street, Rosehill.
-Construction has commenced and is planned for completion in April 2023.
+Please see the project page for the latest updates.

 Alfred Street Cycleway Stage 1